 1. Saving money in a destination with a low cost of living

-When Quincy Smith graduated from the College of Charleston with a degree in International Business and Spanish, he had one major goal: travel the world.
+When Quincy Smith graduated from the College of Charleston with a degree in international business and Spanish, he had one major goal — to travel the world.
 But with student loan bills to be paid, Quincy knew he had to make a decent income while living abroad.

-He found a position teaching English in Asia, but he wanted to be “location independent,” able to move between cities and countries whenever he felt like it.
-In order to give himself that freedom, Quincy developed his expertise in search engine optimization (SEO) and found freelance clients, making it more feasible for him to leave his job.
+He found an English teaching position in Asia, but he wanted to be “location independent,” able to move between cities and countries whenever he felt like it.
+To give himself that freedom, Quincy developed his expertise in search engine optimization (SEO) and found freelance clients, making it more feasible for him to leave his job.

 “I found two clients before putting in my notice, so I had a bit of a safety net before taking the plunge,” said Quincy.
 “I bought a one-way ticket to Thailand.”

-These days, Quincy oversees SEO for Springboard, and he’s set up his own website, ESL Authority.
+These days, Quincy oversees SEO on a consulting basis, and he’s set up his own website, ESL Authority.
 His unconventional career path has allowed him to live all over the world, in countries such as Thailand, China, Japan, Colombia, Mexico, Peru and the Philippines.

 Since he gravitates toward destinations with a low cost of living, living abroad has helped Quincy pay off his debt faster with extra payments.

 “[I have a] lower cost of living mostly due to cheaper housing and not having a car,” said Quincy.
 “Insurance is cheaper than in the U.S., too.”